wfbraga/study_homemadefood/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# HOMEMAED FOOD FOR YOU

+This is a "Food Marketplace" for those who want to sell food from their homes and share that sweet taste of homemade food.

+This project uses Ruby on Rails and React:

-* Ruby version
+* Ruby version 2.6.5

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rails 5.2.4

-* ...
+* PostgreSQL version 10

+This project is in its earliest stages.
+More information will be add as necessary.